 De La Salle Collegiate was founded in 1926.

-Video of Bishop Michael Gallagher laying the cornerstone.
+Video of Bishop Michael Ghllagher laying the cornerstone.

 Lasallian Education — Transforming Lives Since 1680

-De La Salle Collegiate High School is an all boys, private Catholic High School, conducted by the Brothers of the Christian Schools.
+De La Salle Collegiate is an all boys, Lasallian, Catholic high school, conducted by the Brothers of the Christian Schools.
 The school was founded in 1926.

 De La Salle is located in Warren, Michigan, a Detroit suburb located in Macomb County.
 The school offers a college prep curriculum.
 De La Salle’s athletic teams are called the Pilots, and nearly every team is part of the Catholic High School League (CHSL), operated by the Archdiocese of Detroit.